Lumut Naval Shipyard

 Lumut Naval Shipyard (LUNAS) is a shipbuilding company owned by Malaysia.
 This company is located in Lumut, Perak which is one of the Royal Malaysian Navy (RMN) bases and has several other shipyards throughout Malaysia.
 The main business of LUNAS is the maintenance and manufacturing of ships as well as the construction of heavy engineering structures and offshore structures.

 History

-This company operated in 1984 and was known as the Royal Malaysia Navy Dockyard.
+This company began operations in 1984 and was known as the Royal Malaysia Navy Dockyard.
 The company was later incorporated in 1991 and privatized in 1995 as PSC-Naval Dockyard.
-In 2005, the management and financial crisis that happened to this company caused this company to be taken over by Boustead Holdings and named as Boustead Naval Shipyard (BNS).
+In 2005, the management and financial crisis led to it being taken over by Boustead Holdings, which renamed it the Boustead Naval Shipyard (BNS).
 BNS was then placed under Boustead Holdings subsidiary Boustead Heavy Industries Corporation (BHIC).
 In 2024, BNS was fully taken over by the Government through the Ministry of Finance's company Ocean Sunshine Sdn Bhd and rebranded as Lumut Naval Shipyard (LUNAS).
-At the same year, LUNAS also has taken over Boustead Langkawi Shipyard from BHIC and renamed it as LUNAS Langkawi.
+Within the same year, LUNAS assumed control of Boustead Langkawi Shipyard from BHIC and renamed it LUNAS Langkawi.